awsdocs/aws-private-ca-user-guide/doc_source/JavaApi-CreateCertificateAuthorityAuditReport.md

 # CreateCertificateAuthorityAuditReport<a name="JavaApi-CreateCertificateAuthorityAuditReport"></a>

-The following Java sample shows how to use the [CreateCertificateAuthorityAuditReport](https://docs.aws.amazon.com/acm-pca/latest/APIReference/API_CreateCertificateAuthorityAuditReport.html) function\.
+The following Java sample shows how to use the [CreateCertificateAuthorityAuditReport](https://docs.aws.amazon.com/acm-pca/latest/APIReference/API_CreateCertificateAuthorityAuditReport.html) operation\.

-The function creates an audit report that lists every time a certificate is issued or revoked\.
-The report is saved in the S3 bucket that you specify on input\.
+The operation creates an audit report that lists every time a certificate is issued or revoked\.
+The report is saved in the Amazon S3 bucket that you specify on input\.
 You can generate a new report once every 30 minutes\.

 ```
 package com.amazonaws.samples;